Energy Conditions and Quantum Information: Energy conditions and holographic principle

 This formalism lays the foundation for understanding the \emph{entanglement wedge}, a concept central to the program of holographic quantum error correction \cite{Almheiri:2014lwa, Dong:2016eik, Harlow:2016vwg}.
 According to the QES prescription, the region $\Sigma_\gamma$ bounded by $A$ and the QES $\gamma$ defines the entanglement wedge of $A$.
 Bulk operators in $\Sigma_\gamma$ can, in principle, be reconstructed from data in $A$.

-A major conceptual advance came with the development of the \emph{island formula}, especially in the context of evaporating black holes coupled to an external non-gravitating bath.
+A major conceptual advance came with the development of the \emph{island formula}, especially in the context of evaporating black holes coupled to an external non-gravitating bath~\cite{Almheiri:2019hni}.
+In practice, this means working in a regime where gravity is dynamical only in the black hole region, while the bath lives on a fixed background.
 This framework was pioneered by Almheiri, Engelhardt, Marolf, and Maxfield~\cite{Almheiri:2019hni} and Penington~\cite{Penington:2019npb}, and further developed by~\cite{Almheiri:2019psf}.
-In such a setup, the entanglement entropy $S_R$ of the Hawking radiation $R$ is given by \begin{itembox}[l]{{\bf Formula 4.3.4 (Island formula)}}
+In such a setup, the entanglement entropy $S_R$ of the Hawking radiation $R$ is given by \begin{itembox}[l]{{Formula 4.3.3 (Island formula)}}

 \end{itembox} Here $I$ denotes a candidate island region inside the black hole, and $\partial I$ is its boundary (see Figure~\ref{Island}).
 At early times, the minimal configuration has no island, reproducing Hawking's prediction of monotonically increasing radiation entropy.
 However, after the Page time, a new configuration appears where a nontrivial island emerges near the black hole horizon that becomes dominant, yielding a smaller generalized entropy.
-As a result of this island, the entropy of the radiation begins to decrease after the Page time, successfully reproducing the \emph{Page curve}.
+As a result of this island, the entropy of the radiation begins to decrease after the Page time, successfully reproducing the \emph{Page curve}\footnote{In this argument, we assume the existence of a nice foliation of regular (partial) Cauchy surfaces which cover the entire process, ranging from black hole formation to the final stage (an immediate vicinity) of black hole evaporation.
+For asymptotically flat spacetimes, each of these time slices can be anchored at some boundary surface in the asymptotic region, sometime referred to as cutoff surface or anchor cruve~\cite{Penington:2019npb}.
+The calculation of QES and the determination of the Page time can be performed based on such time slices. }.

 The reason for this transition from growth to decay in the radiation entropy lies in the emergence of the island near the horizon.
 Once the island is included in the entanglement wedge of the radiation, the interior degrees of freedom of the black hole---those within the island---are effectively treated as part of the same quantum system as the Hawking radiation itself.
 Consequently, the entanglement entropy between the radiation and the black hole begins to decrease, as the radiation now purifies the interior.
 Furthermore, the island formula contains a geometric term---the area of the island's boundary---as its first contribution.
 As the black hole evaporates, this area term shrinks accordingly.
 Since both the area term and the bulk entropy $S_{\text{bulk}}(R \cup I)$ diminish over time, the generalized entropy of the radiation decreases and eventually vanishes.
 This reflects the restoration of purity in the final state, as required by unitarity.